RhetTbull/osxphotos/README.md

 "{album[/,-|:,-]}".  find/replace pairs are not limited to single characters.
 The "|" character cannot be used in a find/replace pair.

-conditional: optional conditional expression that is evaluated as boolean
+conditional: optional conditional expression that is evaluated as bool
 (True/False) for use with the ?bool_value modifier.
 Conditional expressions
 take the form ' not operator value' where not is an optional modifier that
 negates the operator.
 Note: the space before the conditional expression is